 - A. Pass-through entity's taxable income.
-(Enter amount from Form 511, line 2.) - C. Cash receipts for the tax year that are not includable in the gross income of the Electing PTE including capital contributions and loan proceeds.
-(Enter any cash receipts received by the Electing PTE that were not included in gross income including capital contributions and loan proceeds.)..... - D. Amounts allowable to the Electing PTE for the tax year as deductions for depreciation, amortization and depletion.
+(Enter amount from Form 511, line 2.) - B. Line A adjusted, in the case of an Electing PTE using the accrual method of accounting to report the Electing PTE's taxable income, to reflect the amount of taxable income that would have been reported under the cash method of accounting (if the Electing PTE is not using the accrual method of accounting to report the Electing PTE's taxable income, enter amount from Line A). - D. Amounts allowable to the Electing PTE for the tax year as deductions for depreciation, amortization and depletion.
 (Enter the allowable depreciation, amortization and/or depletion used as a deduction from the Electing PTE's taxable income.) - E. The decrease, if any, in the Electing PTE's liability reserve as of the end of the tax year.
 (If the Electing PTE has established a liability reserve, enter the amount that represents the decrease, if any, in this reserve account.
 Liability reserve means accrued unpaid liabilities that are not deductible in computing taxable income.)... - F. Total.
-(Add lines B through E.)

-- I. Distributable cash flow.
-(Add lines G and H, and subtract the total from line F.) - Members' tax previously paid.
-(Enter all members' estimated tax paid with Forms 510D or 510E.) - K. Distributable cash flow limitation.
+(Add lines B through E.) - G. Cash expenditures for the tax year that are not deductible in computing the Electing PTE's taxable income.
+(Do not include distributions to members.
+Enter any cash expenditures that are not deducted when computing the Electing PTE's taxable income.
+Items such as distributions to members are not included in this amount.) - Distributable cash flow.
+(Add lines G and H, and subtract the total from line F.) - K. Distributable cash flow limitation.
 (Subtract line J from line I. If less than 0, enter 0.). . . .